Back to Top

 The Heino Lepp and Diana Leemon gallery of fungi photographs – Parts 3 and 4

-As explained in the Heino Lepp Part 1 post, Heino Lepp was Honorary Manager of the Mycology section of the Australian National Botanic Garden.
+As explained in the first post in this series, Heino Lepp was Honorary Manager of the Mycology section of the Australian National Botanic Garden.
 He photographed the Island’s fungi in 1994, 1995 and 1997, identifying as many as he could.
 His photographs have been digitised by Society Life Member Mark Hallam and the images matched with names by Dr Diana Leemon, of the Queensland Mycological Society, who has also contributed some additional images, in this gallery, Part 3.

 For Part 3, hover your mouse over each photo to read the file title which embodies the identification.
 Then refer to the Catalogue list and the list in alphabetical order of botanical name for further information.